cobwebch/external_import/Documentation/Developer/UserFunctions/Index.rst

 ^^^^^^^^^^^^^^

 The external import extension can call user functions for any field where external data is imported.
-A sample function is provided in :file:`Classes/Transformation/DateTimeTransformation.php`.
+Some sample functions are provided in :file:`Classes/Transformation/DateTimeTransformation.php` and :file:`Classes/Transformation/ImageTransformation.php`.

 Basically, the function receives three parameters:

 +----------+---------+-----------------------------------------------------------------------+